Kong/docs.konghq.com/app/konnect/gateway-manager/plugins/update-custom-plugin.md

 * **Changes to plugin schema:** If the schema needs to change, you must update both the schema in
 {{site.konnect_short_name}} and the plugin code itself on each data plane node.

 There is no versioning for custom plugins.
-If you need to version a schema (that is, maintain two or more similar copies of a custom plugin), upload it as a new custom plugin.
+If you need to version a schema (that is, maintain two or more similar copies of a custom plugin), upload it as a new custom plugin with a unique name.
+For example, if your original plugin is named `delay`, you would have to name the copy something else, such as `delay-v2`.

 ## Updating a custom plugin